Finding Ley Lines in Italy

 Being associated with the element of fire, Etna is believed to be a place of transformation and purification and modern spiritual practitioners meet there to perform rituals and ceremonies designed to harness the energy of the volcano and tap into its transformative power.

-After the Etruscans left, a temple to the goddess Minerva was erected by the Ancient Romans who sought to protect the ancestral power that permeated the sacred waters.
+A temple to the goddess Minerva was later erected by the Ancient Romans who sought to protect the ancestral power that permeated the sacred waters.

-When the Christian church arrived in Assisi in the 4th century, the cave and spring were dedicated to St. Francis.
+When the Christian church arrived in Assisi in the 4th century, the same cave and sacred spring were dedicated to Saint Francis.

-The spring then became one of Italy’s most important pilgrimage sites and eventually was encompassed as part of the Basilica di San Francesco, which was built around the grotto in the 13th century.
+The spring eventually became one of Italy’s most important pilgrimage sites and was built into the Basilica di San Francesco in the 13th century.

 Many miracles and supernatural events have taken place at the Basilica complex over the last centuries, and it is said that St. Francis himself performed miracles at this sacred water source, whose waters are said to heal the sick and bring good fortune.